-All staff are aware of and follow the procedures to respond to a concern about a child detailed in Appendix B. This includes responses to peer on peer harm and learners who present with a mental health need.
+All staff are aware of and follow the procedures to respond to a concern about a child detailed in Appendix B. This includes responses to child on child harm and learners who present with a mental health need.

-At Holymead Primary School learners can raise their concerns by talking to their teacher or any member of staff and they will be treated seriously.
+At Holymead Primary learners can raise their concerns via talking to their teacher or any member of staff and they will be treated seriously.